 Health officials continue to monitor the outbreak and should eventually be able to map the devastating spread of the virus in this chronic care facility.
 While lessons will be learned, it will be too late for the children and families that have already fallen victim to the outbreak.

 Experienced Medical Malpractice Attorneys can Help You

-Schochor and Staton, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of winning complex cases against institutional defendants and individual physicians.
 If you or a family member suffers a healthcare-associated infection or medical negligence, we can help.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.